Background pattern

 Consult your doctor, pharmacist, or nurse before taking Primperan if:

-• you have a history of abnormal heartbeats (prolongation of the QT interval) or any other heart problem
+• you have a history of abnormal heartbeats (prolonged QT interval) or any other heart problem

-• you have problems with the levels of salts in your blood, such as potassium, sodium, and magnesium
+• you have problems with salt levels in your blood, such as potassium, sodium, and magnesium

-• you are using other medications known to affect the way your heart beats
+• you are using other medicines known to affect the way your heart beats

 • you have any neurological problem (brain)

-• you have problems in the liver or kidneys.
-The dose may be reduced (see section 3).
+• you have liver or kidney problems.
+The dose may need to be reduced (see section 3).

-Your doctor may perform blood tests to monitor your levels of blood pigments.
+Your doctor may perform blood tests to check your blood pigment levels.
 In cases of abnormal levels (methemoglobinemia), treatment should be stopped immediately and permanently.

 You should wait at least 6 hours between each dose of metoclopramide, even in the case of vomiting or rejection of the dose, to avoid overdose.